jonorichards/jonorichards.github.io/_projects/2025-02-30-AndBreathe.md

 </div>

 Collaborating on this project I made use of TouchDesigner, Ableton Live and Arduino/ESP32 microcontrollers.
-I utilised sensor data from public interaction with the 6 zones of play throughout the structure, which in turn affect changes in both sound and light at each zone as well as globally across its architecture.
+I used sensor data from public interaction with the 6 zones of play throughout the structure, which in turn affect changes in both sound and light at each zone as well as globally across its architecture.

 <div class="gallery" data-columns="1">
 	<img src="/images/jono/oldham1.jpg">